- Publications and resources

 You will need to hold a current aviation ELP if you are:

-- applying for a flight test for a private pilot licence, commercial pilot licence, multi-crew pilot licence or air transport pilot licence
+- applying for a flight test for a private pilot licence, commercial pilot licence, multi-crew pilot licence, air transport pilot licence or flight engineer licence

 - applying for a private pilot licence, commercial pilot licence, multi-crew pilot licence or air transport pilot licence